Castleblayney, Keady and Armagh Railway: History

+Future

+Must reopen to stop Pollution, Car Accidents, Road Deaths & Traffic Jams.

 Features

 The line's summit at Carnagh was 613 ft above sea level, the highest place on the GNR.

 The 570 ft–long Tassagh Viaduct, north of Keady, is a composite.
 Its spandrels and parapets are stone, but its piers are reinforced concrete and the piers and the undersides of its 11 arches are faced with brick.
 This is a substantial saving in weight and construction compared with earlier purely stone or brick viaducts.
 The viaduct over the Callan River at Ballyards, by contrast, is faced entirely with stone.